 are impacted by state violence (e.g. refugees, asylees and injustice in our criminal system)

-After you submit your form (see below) we will send you an invoice.
+After you submit your form (see below) we will send you a welcome letter and an invoice.
 We prefer you pay with a check.
 There is a 3% transaction fee for debit/credit cards.
-Payments must be made within two weeks of receiving your invoice or you will lose your spot.
+Payments must be made by the due date on your invoice or you will lose your spot.
 If paying in two installments, your first payment will be due within a month of receiving your invoice, and the second payment will be due June 1st.

 IS A CSA A GOOD FIT FOR YOU?

 As a CSA member, you will have to come to the same place at the same time either every week or every-other week.
 This might mean you will have to adjust your schedule to make your pick-up fit into your routine.
 This schedule adjustment is a trade off for the ability to eat freshly picked vegetables each week without having the hassle of the grocery store.

 Our CSA will only include vegetables that are freshly picked on the farm that day.
 This means you will receive what is in season.
 For example, don't expect tomatoes until late July or peppers until August.
 Another thing to consider is whether or not you are willing to eat vegetables that might be unfamiliar to you.
 We will give recipe suggestions each week but you will also have the opportunity to be creative and adventurous in the kitchen.